SteveFroehlich/molecule_rampup/workspace/exercise_1/README.md

 to test this role can run successfully.
 Take a look at the [molecule docs](https://molecule.readthedocs.io/en/latest/getting-started.html) to see what to add to allow molecule to execute the role.

+Once you made your changes either
+1. run the `run_exercise_1_in_ec2.sh` script if you chose the EC2 path
+2. checkout branch exercise_1, commit and push your changes if you chose the git actions path

 If you have trouble getting it working you can look at the solution.
 ```
 git diff exercise-1 exercise-1-solution